 ACC Announces Swimming & Diving Weekly Honors

-GREENSBORO, N.C. (theACC.com) – North Carolina junior Stephanie Peacock and Florida State junior Paul Murray have been named the Atlantic Coast Conference Female and Male Swimmers of the Week, announced Tuesday by the conference office.
-Virginia Tech sophomore Kaylea Arnett and senior Logan Shinholser were named the Female and Male Divers of the Week.
+GREENSBORO, N.C. – Virginia junior Rachel Naurath and North Carolina freshman Logan Heck have been named the Atlantic Coast Conference Female and Male Swimmers of the Week, announced Tuesday by the conference office.
+Virginia Tech’s Kaylea Arnett and Logan Shinholser were recognized as the Female and Male Divers of the Week.